TikTok Shop Appeal Denied? Why It Was Rejected and How to Write One That Works

 Use the structure from the previous section.
 Keep it under 500 words.
 The automated system scores shorter, focused appeals higher than long, rambling ones.
 Every sentence should either acknowledge the violation, explain the root cause, show the fix, or describe the prevention plan.
 Remove anything that doesn't serve one of those four purposes.

-After two denied appeals, the in-platform appeal system may not be enough.
+Once you've used your appeals (again, usually about two per violation) and the in-platform decision is final, the appeal button is no longer your path.
 Open a seller support chat and request manual escalation.
-Use the phrase: "I would like to escalate my appeal to a senior review team for manual review."
-Document the chat, get a ticket number, and reference it in your next appeal.
+Use the phrase: "I would like to escalate my case to a senior review team for manual review."
+Document the chat, get a ticket number, and reference it in any follow-up.
 You can also try reaching TikTok Shop's seller support through their official social channels, though response times vary.
+The key point: escalation is a different channel than refiling the same appeal, and refiling is not available to you indefinitely.

 What to Do While You Wait